MaterSim/AtomisticSimulation/lectures/lec_01.md

-# Week 1: Simulation under the NVE ensemble
+# 1 Simulation under the NVE ensemble

 ## 1.1 Overview
 ### 1.1.1 Prehistory of Computer Simulation: